 Offered at select NH locations only through partnership with the State of NH, our designated pop-up testing sites offer the gold standard PCR testing for SARS CoV-2, the virus that causes COVID-19.
-The turnaround time for this test is typically 48 hours 5PM the day testing is performed.
+The turnaround time for this test is typically 48 hours from 5PM the day testing is performed.
 Please note: due to current high testing volumes, results can take up to 72 hours from 5PM the day testing is performed to be delivered.

 Please call 603-457-7792 for step-by-step testing guidance while onsite at one of our pop-up locations.